Burwood/cromwell/docs/backends/Google.md

 }
 ```

-Using the first file in the manifest above as an example, assume a PAPI v2 backend is configured to use this manifest and the appropriate
+Using the first file in the manifest above as an example, assume a Batch backend is configured to use this manifest and the appropriate
 `use_reference_disks` workflow option is set to `true` in the workflow submission.
 If a call in that workflow
 specifies the input `gs://my-references/enormous_reference.bam` and because that input matches the path of a file on the
 reference image without the leading `gs://`, Cromwell would